Conformal invariance of boundary touching loops of FK Ising model: Characterization of the scaling limit

 for some standard Brownian motion $(\tilde{W}_t)_{t \in \R_+}$. \end{enumerate} \end{theorem}

 \begin{proof} (1) Similarly as in the previous section, we notice that we can do stochastic analysis with $M$, because $M$ is a continuous martingale, see Chapter~2 of \cite{Durrett:1996wh}.
-The same argument as above tells us that the process defined as
+The same argument, using that $(M_t)_{t \in \R_+}$ and $(N_t)_{t \in \R_+}$ are martingales and that $N_t$ is given in terms of $M_t$ as $N_t = 2 \psi(M_t) - t$, as above tells us the process defined as